celery/cyme/docs/introduction.rst

     An updated list of requirements can always be found in the :file:`requirements/` directory of the SCS distribution.
-    This directory contains pip requirements file for different scenarios.
+    This directory contains pip requirements files for different scenarios.

 Getting started